-All providers who are taking or have completed the ALF Foundations course are automatically considered to be fellowship eligible and are able to start the credentialing process on January 18th.
+All providers who are taking or have completed the ALF Foundations course are automatically considered to be fellowship eligible and are able to start the credentialing process in January.

 Those that have completed at least one Advanced Course in the AIA curriculum (Genesis, Grow or Guide) will be immediately considered Mastership eligible and will be able to begin the credentialing process shortly after meeting their Fellowship requirements.